walaj/SeqLib/README.md

 Memory management
 -----------------
-SeqLib is built to automatically handle memory management of C code from BWA-MEM and htslib by using C++ smart pointers that handle freeing memory automatically.
+SeqLib is built to automatically handle memory management of C code from BWA-MEM and HTSlib by using C++ smart pointers that handle freeing memory automatically.
 One of the main motivations behind SeqLib is that all access to sequencing reads, BWA, etc should completely avoid ``malloc`` and ``free``.
 In SeqLib, the speed and compression of HTSlib